 - (IV) The academy director shall ensure that a preliminary enrollment roster is received at P.O.S.T. at least fifteen (15) days prior to the first day of the academy, and a final enrollment roster is received at P.O.S.T. no later than 5:00 p.m. on the next business day following the first day of the academy.
-Each enrollment roster shall contain the following information: - (A) Name of the academy; and - (B) Start and end dates of the academy; and - (C) Alphabetical list of the full names of all persons: - (1) Intending to enroll in the academy (preliminary roster); or - (2) Actually enrolled in the academy (final roster); - (D) Date of birth for each person. - (V) If the results of a criminal history record check reveal that a person currently enrolled in an academy is prohibited from enrolling pursuant to § 24-31-304(2), C.R.S.
-(2003), the Board or its designated representative(s) shall notify the academy.
-The academy shall take appropriate measures to immediately dismiss the person from the academy. - (g) Exemption from denial of enrollment.
+Each enrollment roster shall contain the following information: - (A) Name of the academy; and - (B) Start and end dates of the academy; and - (C) Alphabetical list of the full names of all persons: - (1) Intending to enroll in the academy (preliminary roster); or - (2) Actually enrolled in the academy (final roster); and - (D) Date of birth for each person. - (V) If the results of a criminal history record check reveal that a person currently enrolled in an academy is prohibited from enrolling pursuant to § 24-31-304(2), C.R.S.
+(2004), the Board or its designated representative(s) shall notify the academy.
+The academy shall take appropriate measures to immediately dismiss the person from the academy. - (g) Exemption from denial of enrollment. - (I) If a person anticipates that he or she will be prohibited from either enrolling in a training academy or participating in the testing process as a provisional or renewal applicant because he or she has been convicted of any misdemeanor described in § 24-31-305(1.5), C.R.S.
+(2004), the person may submit a request for exemption from denial of enrollment under P.O.S.T.
+Rule 7, Variances. - (II) Only if the person has, in fact, submitted a request for exemption from denial of enrollment under P.O.S.T.
+Rule 7, Variances, and the request has been granted by the Board, will the person be permitted to either enroll in a training academy or participate in the testing process as a provisional or renewal applicant. - (III) No person convicted of a felony may request an exemption from denial of enrollment.